astra-timinikey/eekhue-core/persona/index.md

 ---
 layout: persona
 title: "Persona"
-description: "Explore all personality personas with detailed analysis."
+description: "Discover the seven Persona roles — adaptive archetypes that shape how we meet the world."
 hero_title: "🌈 Persona Roles 🛡️"
-hero_subtitle: "Click a persona below to view details."
-page_class: "self-page"
+hero_subtitle: "Equip your armor.
+Choose your path."
 ---

 # 🛡️ The Persona Layer – *Armor That Adapts*

-## Why Persona?
 The Persona is armor — the **adaptive shell** we wear to move through the world.
-Carl Jung described it as a necessary interface between our inner Self and society.
+Carl Jung described it as a vital interface between our inner Self and society.
-In Shadow-Hunt, Persona is not a false front, but a **tool**: protective gear that allows you to step into different arenas without losing your core.

-Where the Self is rooted and the Shadow is hidden, Persona is **surface-facing** and **dynamic**.
+In **Cosmos Within Theory**, Persona is not a false mask but a **tool**: flexible gear that lets you move through different arenas without losing who you are.
+Where the Self is rooted and the Shadow is hidden, Persona is **outward-facing** — the first layer others see, and the choices you make daily for your protection:

-It's the first choice-point in the Hunt: *which armor do you equip?*
+*Which armor will you equip?*

----

-## Why Seven Roles?
-I outline **seven starter Personas**.
-This is not a peer-reviewed system, but my own working theory, aligned with Jung's ideas.

-Why seven?
-- **Symbolic resonance**: the rainbow spectrum, seven virtues/vices, seven archetypal quests.
-- **Psychological practicality**: enough variety to explore, not so many that it splinters into endless subtypes.
-- **Social usability**: each Persona feels distinct, yet fluid enough to shift between.

 ---